orontee/taranis/README.md

    to the `applications` directory of the e-book reader using a USB cable.

-2. Create a file named `system/config/taranis.cfg` with content like the following:
+2. Create a file named `system/config/taranis.cfg` (or `system/profiles/PROFILENAME/config/taranis.cfg` if profiles are used and current profile is named ` PROFILENAME`) with content like the
+   following:
    ```
    location_town=Toulouse
    location_country=France